exercism/v3/languages/java/exercises/concept/numbers/.docs/hints.md

 ## 1. Calculate the production rate per second

 - Determining the success rate can be done through a [conditional statement][if-statement].
 - Java allows for multiplication to be applied to two different number types (such as an `int` and a `double`).
-It will automatically return the "largest" data type.
+It will automatically return the "broader" data type.
 - Numbers can be compared using the built-in [comparison][comparison-operators] and [equality operators][comparison-operators].

 ## 2. Calculate the number of working items produced per second